-Manu Reserve Peru and Macaw Clay Lick (Manu Peru)
+Manu Reserve Peru and Macaw Clay Lick (7 Days)

 The seven days Manu Reserve Peru and Macaw Clay Lick experience in Manu Peru biosphere reserve is one of our signature tours.
 The experience takes you deep into Manu National Park.

 The Amazon Rainforest is spread over 1,532,806 hectares (1.5 million hectares) and connects many countries in South America.
-Manu National Park is the largest part of the Amazon.
+Manu Peru is the largest part of the Amazon.

 Manu is widely visited among travellers.
 Primarily because of its close proximity to Cusco.
 Manu National Park houses countless species of birds, animals and plants.
 Most plants are used by the natives for medicinal purposes.